 Thomas James Kinsman (b.
 1945).
 Thomas Kinsman was born in Renton, Washington, and grew up in Issaquah.
 In 1967 he joined the army and was sent to Vietnam.
 On February 6, 1968, Private First Class Kinsman, an infantryman in the 9th Infantry Division, displayed heroism in a battle near Vinh Lang.
 He blocked a grenade blast with his body saving the lives of seven fellow soldiers.
 Private First Class Kinsman was severely wounded and spent more than four months in Madigan Army Hospital, Fort Lewis, recovering.
 He left the army a Specialist Fourth Class.
 Jim Kinsman returned to civilian life and worked as a logger out of Onalaska, Washington.

-Joe M. Jackson (b.
-1923).
+Joe M. Jackson (1923-2019).
 Joe Jackson was born in Georgia.
 He served as an Air Force pilot in World War II, Korea, and Vietnam.
 In Vietnam Lieutenant Colonel Jackson flew C-123 Provider aircraft.
 On May 12, 1968, he flew a C-123 mission to rescue a three-man air control team.
 Their forward position had been overrun, requiring Jackson to land on a littered runway under intense hostile fire.
 He landed the plane near the hiding place of the three, recovered them, and got airborne despite hits to his plane.
 Lieutenant Colonel Jackson was awarded the Medal of Honor for risking his life to save others.
 He retired as a colonel in 1974 to Washington and worked at Boeing.
 His civic work in supporting a church program to feed the poor has gained him national attention.
 Joe Jackson Boulevard on McChord Field honors him.

 James Phillip Fleming (b.
 1943).
 James Fleming was born in Missouri in 1943 and came with his family to Washington in 1957.
 He attended Shadle Park High School in Spokane and graduated from Moses Lake High School.
 Fleming attended Washington State University and joined the Air Force, becoming a transport helicopter commander.
 On November 26, 1968, First Lieutenant Fleming rescued a six man reconnaissance patrol in danger of being overrun by a much more powerful enemy force.
 He encountered serious obstacles to land and save the team.
 Despite great risk to his life and enemy fire hitting his helicopter Fleming managed to get the team aboard and take off.
 Fleming remained in the Air Force and retired as a colonel in 1996.